$G_2'$-Slodowy Slices I: Geometric Structures: Introduction

 Broadly speaking, the $G$-Hitchin component is a special locus in the character variety $\chi(S,G)$ with inherent geometric meaning that remains to be understood in detail.
 However, one can consider other loci of special representations, which are not necessarily a union of connected components, or even open in $\chi(S,G)$.
-A particularly powerful tool to locate special representations is the \emph{non-abelian Hodge (NAH) correspondence}, which for a given Riemann surface $\Sigma$ on $S$, realizes a homeomorphism between a moduli space $\mathcal{M}_{\Sigma}(G)$ of holomorphic objects, \emph{polystable $G$-Higgs bundles}, and the moduli space of reductive representations, the character variety $\chi(S,G)$.
+A particularly powerful tool to locate special representations is the \emph{non-abelian Hodge (NAH) correspondence}, which for a given Riemann surface $\Sigma$ on $S$, realizes a homeomorphism between a moduli space $\mathcal{M}_{G}(\Sigma)$ of holomorphic objects, \emph{polystable $G$-Higgs bundles}, and the moduli space of reductive representations, the character variety $\chi(S,G)$.
 In particular, the NAH correspondence enables us to probe the character variety in search of special representations by looking for distinguished Higgs bundles.

-The $G$-Hitchin components are examples of \emph{Slodowy slices}, in this case, associated to the \emph{principal} $\sllie_2$-triple in $\g^\C$ that is called \emph{magical} in \cite{BCGBO24}.
-The Slodowy slices in character varieties, across all such magical triples, conjecturally yield (nearly) all components of character varieties of surface groups with the same miraculous property as the $G$-Hitchin components: \emph{containing only discrete and faithful representations}.
-Such components are now often referred to as \emph{higher Teichm\"uller spaces}\footnote{ We exclude from the definition of Higher Teichm\"uller spaces components with rigidity, i.e. with no Zarisky dense elements, which is the case of maximal representations into non tube-type Hermitian $G$ (cf. \cite[Theorem 5]{BIW10}).} due to the analogy with $T(S)$ \cite{Wie18}.
+Via the NAH correspondence, the $G$-Hitchin component $\Hit(S,G)$ can be identified with a \emph{Slodowy slice}, in this case associated to the \emph{principal} $\sllie_2$-triple in $\g^\C$ that is called \emph{magical} in \cite{BCGBO24}.
+Across all such magical triples, these Slodowy slices conjecturally yield (nearly) all components of character varieties of surface groups with the same miraculous property as the $G$-Hitchin components: \emph{containing only discrete and faithful representations}.
+Such components are now often referred to as \emph{higher Teichm\"uller spaces}\footnote{ We exclude from the definition of higher Teichm\"uller spaces components with rigidity, i.e. with no Zarisky dense elements, which is the case of maximal representations into non tube-type Hermitian $G$ \cite[Theorem 5]{BIW10}.} due to the analogy with $T(S)$ \cite{Wie18}.
 Moreover, there is a 1-1 correspondence between magical triples and the \emph{$\Theta$-positive} structures of \cite{GW25}.
 Currently, $\Theta$-positive representations, or equivalently, representations associated to magical Slodowy slices, comprise all known higher Teichm\"uller spaces\footnoteref{noteTubeType}\cite{BCGBO24, GW25, BGLPW24}.